 Many people tout spicy foods, but I want to again remind you that pain is different than labor.
 Just because you have MASSIVE heartburn or idigestion, doesn’t mean, you’re in labor.
 It more means your body thinks you were dumb for trying that.

-I’ve heard lots about raspberry leaf tea or dates to induce labor, but studies show that it happens when you take it for a few weeks vs just happening tonight (and also that it mostly softens the cervix and decreases your need for an induction vs “putting you into labor”).
+I’ve heard lots about raspberry leaf tea or dates to induce labor, but studies show that it happens when you take it for a few weeks vs just happening tonight (and also that it mostly softens the cervix and decreases your need for an induction vs “putting you into labor” — or effectively does nothing).

 While we’re in the realm of food, we should probably talk about castor oil.